CUBRID/cubrid-manual/en/api/php.rst

 In this section, we will introduce three ways of building CUBRID PHP driver for Windows.
 If you have no idea which version you choose, read the following contents first.

-*   If you are using PHP with Apache 1 or Apache 2, you should use the VC6 versions of PHP.
+If you are using PHP as module with Apache builds from apache.org (not recommended) you need to use the older VC6 versions of PHP compiled with the legacy Visual Studio 6 compiler.
+Do NOT use VC11+ versions of PHP with the apache.org binaries.

+With Apache you have to use the Thread Safe (TS) versions of PHP.

+*	If you are using PHP version 5.5.x or later, you should use the VC11 versions (Visual Studio 2012)
-*   If you are using PHP with IIS, you should use the VC9 versions of PHP.
+*	If you are using PHP version 7.1.x or later, you should use the VC14 versions (Visual Studio 2015)

-VC6 versions are compiled with the legacy Visual Studio 6 compiler; VC9 versions are compiled with the Visual Studio 2008 compiler.
-The VC9 versions have more improvements in performance and stability.
+VC11 and VC14 versions are compiled with the Visual Studio 2012 and 2015 compiler respectively.
+The VC11 or VC14 versions have more improvements in performance and stability.

-The VC9 versions require you to have the Microsoft 2008 C++ Runtime (x86) or the Microsoft 2008 C++ Runtime (x64) installed.
-Do not use VC9 versions with binaries provided by the Apache Software Foundation ( http://www.apache.org/ ).
+More recent versions of PHP are built with VC11, VC14 (Visual Studio 2012 or 2015 compiler respectively) and include improvements in performance and stability.

+*	The VC11 builds require to have the Visual C++ Redistributable for Visual Studio 2012 x86 or x64 installed
+*	The VC14 builds require to have the Visual C++ Redistributable for Visual Studio 2015 x86 or x64 installed

-**Building CUBRID PHP Driver with VC9 for PHP 5.3**
+**Building CUBRID PHP Driver with VC11 for PHP 5.6.x**

 **Configuring the environment**

 *   CUBRID: Install CUBRID.
 Make sure the environment variable **%CUBRID%** is defined in your system.

-*   Visual Studio 2008: You can alternately use the free Visual C++ Express Edition or the Visual C++ 9 compiler included in the Windows SDK v6.1 if you are familiar with a makefile.
-Make sure that you have the Microsoft Visual C++ Redistributable Package installed on your system to use CUBRID PHP VC9 driver.
+*   Visual Studio 2012: You can alternately use the free Visual C++ Express Edition or the Visual C++ 11 compiler included in the Windows SDK if you are familiar with a makefile.
+Make sure that you have the Microsoft Visual C++ Redistributable Package installed on your system to use CUBRID PHP VC11 driver.

-*   PHP 5.3 binaries: You can install VC9 x86 Non Thread Safe or VC9 x86 Thread Safe.
+*   PHP 5.6.x binaries: You can install VC11 x86 Non Thread Safe or VC11 x86 Thread Safe.
 Make sure that the **%PHPRC%** system environment variable is correctly set.
 In the [Property Pages] dialog box, select [General] under the [Linker] tree node.
 You can see **$(PHPRC)** in [Additional Library Directories].

     .. image:: /images/image57.jpg

-*   PHP 5.3 source code: Remember to get the source code that matches your binary version.
-After you extract the PHP 5.3 source code, add the **%PHP5_SRC%** system environment variable and set its value to the path of PHP 5.3 source code.
+*   PHP 5.6.x source code: Remember to get the source code that matches your binary version.
+After you extract the PHP 5.6.x source code, add the **%PHP5_SRC%** system environment variable and set its value to the path of PHP 5.6.x source code.
 In the [Property Pages] dialog box, select [General] under the [C/C++] tree node.
 You can see **$(PHP5_SRC)** in [Additional Include Directories].

     .. image:: /images/image58.jpg